 When Keenan turns her attention to such abuse within the Roman Catholic Church itself, you can see how some of the points I list above come to the fore:

 (The incomplete data currently available) give us a sense of the emerging picture (about the extent to which clergy engaged in abuse), although the (known) numbers are likely to reflect a serious underestimation of the problem… There is no evidence to suggest that sexual orientation is involved in the sexual abuse of minors… In the John Jay study (USA), priests ordained in the early 1970s were more likely to have been accused of sexual abuse of a minor than priests ordained in any other period.
-Approximately 10% of priests ordained from 1970 to 1975 had allegations of abuse made against them, with a significant decline thereafter… To date, child sexual abuse by Catholic clergy has emerged almost exclusively in First World nations, and yet it is highly likely that… the abuse… (has) occurred in developing countries too (Keenan suggests this is so because, in developing countries, “there is disparity of power between the clergy and the laity, with more economic dependence of the laity on Church officials, less active journalism, and less well-established law enforcement and legal frameworks”)… Some contemporary writers argue that Church history shows a persistent fear on the part of the Church authorities of sexual contact between men and boys… The earliest Church council for which there are records (Elvira in 309 CE) has 81 canons, of which 38 deal with sex… There is now sufficient literature available on the subject of abuse by Catholic clergy to suggest that… the Catholic Church hierarchy in Ireland and the United States had knowledge of sexual abuse by clergy from the 1960s onwards… Official Catholic teaching with regard to sexual morality is informed by deductive methods of reasoning that privilege law and “nature” over the human person, leading to absolutist distinctions between right and wrong, with no room for grey areas… Several commentators, themselves priests or former priests, argue that the inadequate theology of sexuality serves to make sexuality into something dark, secretive and troublesome for many clerical men… Hoge (2002) reports that 10% to 15% of American priests who had been ordained five years or less had resigned from active ministry.
+Approximately 10% of priests ordained from 1970 to 1975 had allegations of abuse made against them, with a significant decline thereafter… To date, child sexual abuse by Catholic clergy has emerged almost exclusively in First World nations, and yet it is highly likely that… the abuse… (has) occurred in developing countries too (Keenan suggests that we know less about such abuse in developing countries because in such countries “there is disparity of power between the clergy and the laity, with more economic dependence of the laity on Church officials, less active journalism, and less well-established law enforcement and legal frameworks”)… Some contemporary writers argue that Church history shows a persistent fear on the part of the Church authorities of sexual contact between men and boys… The earliest Church council for which there are records (Elvira in 309 CE) has 81 canons, of which 38 deal with sex… There is now sufficient literature available on the subject of abuse by Catholic clergy to suggest that… the Catholic Church hierarchy in Ireland and the United States had knowledge of sexual abuse by clergy from the 1960s onwards… Official Catholic teaching with regard to sexual morality is informed by deductive methods of reasoning that privilege law and “nature” over the human person, leading to absolutist distinctions between right and wrong, with no room for grey areas… Several commentators, themselves priests or former priests, argue that the inadequate theology of sexuality serves to make sexuality into something dark, secretive and troublesome for many clerical men… Hoge (2002) reports that 10% to 15% of American priests who had been ordained five years or less had resigned from active ministry.
 The major reasons given by these young priests for their resignation were isolation and loneliness.
 Celibacy was the reason given by about one-sixth of priests for leaving the priesthood… 10% of priests are approached sexually during the time of their theological studies and up to 50% of clergy are reported to be sexually active at any one time… The silencing of issues and the lack of debate are two of the features of the hierarchical system of power and control that lie at the heart of the governance of the Roman Catholic Church… During the pontificate of John Paul II, theologians, teachers, priests, brothers and women religious, identified by the Vatican to be in dissent, were silenced and censured by the Congregation for the Doctrine of the Faith, headed by Cardinal Ratzinger, (later) Pope Benedict XVI… Institutions can display an institutional instinct that makes their first priority the enhancement of the organisation and the reinforcement of the organisation’s authority… Secrecy within the Roman Catholic Church is one of the impediments to growth for its clergy creating an environment in which it is impossible for clergy to be open and honest… Clerical culture must be seen as a third broad feature of the Church that has helped to create an environment conducive to child sexual abuse… Clerics are presumed, by clergy and laity alike, to form an elite group within the Church; they are superior to the laity because of their ordained status and their celibate commitment.
 They are also seen to be closer to God… One symptom (of clericalism)… was an attitude that it was sinful to make any unkind accusation against a priest.

 Keenan goes on to reveal that, while Vatican II emphasised “the theology of the Church as the Church of the People of God, with all Church members sharing in the ministry of Christ”, power and authority resides, nonetheless, with the clergy, thereby establishing ambiguity of a substantial and significant nature.
 She is also at pains to emphasise how formation within the seminary takes insufficient account of the social, psychological and sexual development of seminarians by laying far too much emphasis on their “spiritual and intellectual” development.
 Moreover, institutional life “is said to breed dependency and a type of illusory security”.
 These factors “create a template for clerical culture, clerical masculinity and clerical living that was problematic for many”.
 Add to this that some seminarians had themselves been abused as children (and then in the seminaries where they trained), and it is obvious that the Church itself must carry a considerable measure of responsibility for the actions of the priests who engaged in the abuse of children.
 The nature of the Roman Catholic Church, its teachings, its hierarchical organisation and its practices, condition priests to imagine that abuse can be undertaken.
 For some, abuse was undertaken as some sort of “compensation” for the sacrifices they had made, and the effort required, to be a “good” Catholic priest.